ayeshamatwadia/SuperRegistration/README.md

 # Super Registration App
 An Angularjs spring-boot application that deals with a user registration and viewing of users all backed by a dockerized postgres database ie this is a CRUD exercise using angular and spring boot

+#project pre-requisites

+You need JAVA 8, Maven, Docker, Node&NPM and Angular Cli to be able to successfully run this application

 ## starting the app

 step1:

-bring up the docker container using the yaml file provide in the route directory of the project
+bring up the docker container using the yaml file provide in the route directory of this project
 > docker-compose up -d

-make sure your docker container is up
+make sure the docker postgres container is up
 >docker container ls

 you are looking for a container named super_registration_db